vivetriv/DS-cheats/1_messin_with_dataframes.md

 -   `tally()` : "Tally" up the frequency of observations in each of the "buckets".
 Could be used the same way as `summarise(n=n())` in the above example.
 -   `count()` : Count up the frequency of particular observations of a variable in a dataset.
 Basically, a substisute to `group_by(col/var)` and `tally()` combined.
 -   `summarise(col = func)` : Ditto `tally()` if used with `n()` as the function defining the column `n`, however, with the added advantages of being able to add and define multiple columns after a comma, preferably on a new line, and also being able to define variables using `mean()`, `median()`, `var()`, `sd()`, `mad()`, `IQR()`, `min()` and `max()`.
+-   `na.rm = TRUE`: Excludes missing values from analysis when added to the argument of an aforementioned statistical functions following a comma.
+Opposite action for `FALSE`.
 -   `n_distinct(col/var)` : Tallies up the frequency of distinct values (levels) of the specified variable (factor) rather than simply the number of observations as with `n()`.

 ``` r